Table of Contents

 Chain coating fluids are applied by dripping.
 Some (Silca Super Secret Chain Coating and Ceramic Speed UFO Drip), perhaps all, require deep cleaning the chain to remove factory grease.
 The grease occupies the spaces that should be lubricated, and affects the operation of the lubricant.
 These fluids have to be refreshed, and the chains have to be cleaned.

-Measuring chain efficiency became feasible with electronic sensors late in the 20th century.
-Jason Smith, an engineer, founded Friction Facts (“FF”), which tested for lubricant efficiency by measuring power loss.
+Measuring chain efficiency with electronic sensors became feasible late in the 20th century.
+Jason Smith, an engineer in Boulder, Colorado, USA started and ran a business called Friction Facts in the period from 2012 to 2015.
+Friction Facts (“FF”), tested for lubricant efficiency by measuring power loss.
 Friction Facts used test machines to measure friction losses in a chain moving under load by the methods of Professor Spicer’s team (at Johns Hopkins University, discussed in the earlier post Bike Chains 3) with a lower range of error.

-Friction Facts had a consumer reports business model – it tried to to sell its reports.
-Jason Smith disposed of the FF business in 2016, and became an employee of or consultant to the Danish firm Ceramic Speed, which manufactures and sells bicycle bearings, bicycle drive train products, the UFO brand of bicycle lubricants and several automotive products.
 Several FF tests were reported in VeloNews by Caley Fretz in March 2013 and February 2014.
 VeloNews covered technical cycling issues seriously at the time.
 In 2018 it was folded into the Outside magazine brand which treats sports as a consumer lifestyle choice.
-(Caley Fretz later became editor in chief at CyclingTips).
+(Caley Fretz later became editor in chief at CyclingTips, and later became editor in chief at Escape Collective).
 When Jason Smith moved to Ceramic Speed, Ceramic Speed published the VeloNews articles with additional results for Ceramic Speed’s new wax emulsion drip lube, UFO Drip (original; v1); see also the Ceramic Speed paper with the VeloNew articles in pdf.
 The VeloNews articles have pictures of the test machines and many details.

 An overview of FF testing: